apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Instances defines the name of instance that rsm scale down priorly.
+<p>Defines the names of instances that the rsm should prioritize for scale-down operations.
-If the RsmTransformPolicy is specified as ToPod and expected replicas is less than current replicas, the list of Instances will be used.</p>
+If the RsmTransformPolicy is set to ToPod and the expected number of replicas is less than the current number, the list of Instances will be used.</p>
 <ul>
 <li><code>current replicas - expected replicas &gt; len(Instances)</code>: Scale down from the list of Instances priorly, the others
 will select from NodeAssignment.</li>